alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 - Stick to the language conventions.
 For instance, in PEP8:
     - Functions are separated by two lines
 - Keep your code clean: avoid duplicate code, use helper functions, keep function and variable names understandable.
-- Time is limited, so you might want to cut corners, e.g., comments or function typing.
-However, let your stakeholder know!
+- Time is limited, so you might want to cut corners, e.g.:
+    - Comments
+    - Function typing
+    - Checking off-by-one errors when iterating arrays However, let your stakeholder know!

 Once you have a working solution, revisit it: